 Funding of approved projects will be made based on the timeframe established by the Board of Directors at the time of grant approval.

 Note: There are no pre-set application deadlines.
 The Foundation awards grants throughout the year.

 After a grant is awarded, The Foundation will work with the organization to monitor outcomes and compliance with the requirements established in the commitment letter -- generally a progress report halfway through the grant and an impact report at the conclusion.
 Follow-up site visits are also common.

-If you are a current grantee and received an email from The Foundation to complete your progress or impact report, click here to login to the Grantee Portal with your user name and password.
+If you are a current grantee and received an email from The Foundation to complete your progress or impact report, click here to log in to the Grant Management Portal.

-To access a Letter of Inquiry or Grant Application that you have started and saved, click here and login with your username and password.
+To access a Letter of Inquiry or Grant Application that you have started and saved, click here to log in to the Grant Management Portal.